10 Best Tax Haven Countries in 2025

 Ranked 2nd in Tax Justice Network’s Corporate Tax Haven Index

-Setting up a company in the Cayman Islands can be relatively straightforward, with few requirements compared to other jurisdictions.
+Setting up a company in the Cayman Islands can be relatively straightforward, with some requirements to comply with local regulations and laws.

 Costs